m-czernek/offline-operators/README.md

 # Creating Offline Operator Marketplace

-To create an offline marketplace in OCP 4:
+To create an offline marketplace in OCP 4, if you have access to an OpenShift cluster, the easiest way to create a manifest image is to follow the [official documentation](https://docs.openshift.com/container-platform/4.6/operators/admin/olm-managing-custom-catalogs.html#olm-building-operator-catalog-image_olm-managing-custom-catalogs) using `oc adm`.

+To manually build the manifest image:

 1. Download all operators you require, for example: